fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_packages_subprograms.md

 ### Function
-A function is an expression that defines a sequntial algorithm that computates of a value to be returned.
+A function is an expression that defines a sequential algorithm that computes of a value to be returned.
 It can produce only one return value and must contain a return statement.
 A function can only use parameters of type constant or signal with mode *in*, and cannot change the values of the parameters passed in the parameter list.
 Objects in the parameter list is separated with `;`.
 If the object class is not specified it is assumed to be of type constant and mode *in*.
-When a function is called the parameters are given the values of the actual parameters.
+When a function is called, the parameters are given the values of the actual parameters.
 Wait statements cannot be used in functions (functions execute in zero simulation time).
 Functions are most commonly used for describing combinational logic, type conversions, or defining the meaning of an operator for a new type.

 ```vhdl
 function <identifier> [ ( formal_parameter_list ) ]  return <type> is